 Grafton Library is named in honor of Martha S. Grafton, Professor Emerita of Sociology and Dean Emerita of Mary Baldwin University.
 Dean Grafton served the institution in various administrative capacities from 1930 to 1970.
 The library was built in 1967 and underwent a major renovation in 1999.

 For more information about computers and printing in Grafton Library, please see our Computers / Printing page.

-The Group Study Room on the Main Floor is a collaborative space for student groups.
-The room includes a wide-screen television that hooks up to your laptop.
-Check out a remote for the television at the Circulation Desk.
+The Group Study Room on the Mezzanine is a collaborative space for student groups.
+The room includes a wide-screen television that includes an HDMI cable to hook up to your Device.

-Contact Christina Daniel (7311) to reserve the Group Study Room.
+Contact email@example.com to reserve the Group Study Room.
 Without reservations, the room is first come, first serve.
 Consult the calendar to the right of the door for availability.

 The Reigner Room, located on the Mezzanine Level, is houses volumes from Mary Julia Baldwin's original library.
 The room is used for meetings and special events.
 Inquire at the Circulation Desk about access to items in our Special Collections or visit our Archives page.

 To reserve the Reigner Room for a meeting, please request a reservation through the Meeting Spaces Reservation Form.